revesansparole/test_project/CONTRIBUTING.rst

 If you are reporting a bug, please include:

   * Your operating system name and version.
   * Any details about your local setup that might be helpful in troubleshooting.
   * Detailed steps to reproduce the bug.

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug"
-is open to whoever wants to implement it.
+Anything tagged with "bug" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-pkglts could always use more documentation, whether as part of the
+**test_project** could always use more documentation, whether as
-official pkglts docs, in docstrings, or even on the web in blog posts,
+part of the official **test_project** docs, in docstrings, or even
-articles, and such.
+on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~